ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 # Quick start

-In this guide we will quickly show you how to initialize the editor from source and how to create a simple plugin.
+This guide we show you how to initialize the editor from source and how to create a simple plugin.

 ## How to install the framework?